-This LLM in Medical Law and Ethics programme examines in detail a diverse cross-section of topics that reflect the legal and ethical challenges faced by those working in and around medicine, placing them in their social and historical context.
-These include issues that arise in the context of genetics, assisted reproduction, abortion, transplantation, mental health, assisted suicide, medical research, the allocation of scarce resources, and more.
+As a student on this programme you will examine topics that reflect some of the main contemporary legal and ethical challenges faced by those working in medicine, and place them in their social and historical context.
+These include issues that arise in the context of genetics, assisted reproduction, abortion, standards of medical treatment, transplantation medicine, mental health, advance decisions, assisted suicide, medical research, and the allocation of scarce resources.

-Accreditation:The University of Edinburgh and the Edinburgh Law School is an Internationally recognised Higher Education institution accredited to provide advanced education.
+The University of Edinburgh and the Edinburgh Law School is an Internationally recognised Higher Education institution accredited to provide advanced education.
 It should be noted that a postgraduate masters degree in Law from the University of Edinburgh does not qualify for entry into the Scottish (or other country's) Legal Practice.
 Advice from your local Bar Association or Law Society should be sought if you wish to pursue legal practice in your country of domicile.